intermine/intermine/intermine/webservice/client/main/README.txt

 Overview
 ========
-There is javadoc documentation and samples.
+There is javadoc documentation and samples in doc directory.
 Javadoc documentation to the intermine-client library is in javadoc-client directory. javadoc-pathquery directory contains javadoc that is useful when you want to create pathquery java object in programmatic way adding adding constraints.
 There is sample for each service showing how to write client using the service.

 Samples Overview